 Direct monitoring systems must be active at all times when the vehicle is in forward motion at speeds ≥ 10 km/h.
 A cumulative period of up to 1 minute of driving at speeds ≥ 10 km/h is permitted for the system to begin measuring the driver state, this is acceptable providing it is detailed in the OEM provided dossier.
+For fatigue-related driving behaviour, a learning period of up to 30 minutes is permitted from the start of every journey (see 3.5.3.2)

-Indirect monitoring systems must be active when the vehicle is in forward motion at speeds ≥65km/h.
+Indirect monitoring systems must be active when the vehicle is in forward motion at speeds $\geq 65 \text{km/h}$.